d-morrison/IntroStatActivities/_book/03-A05-EDA-quantitative.md

 \vspace{0.5in}

-2. Calculate the interquartile range (IQR = Q3 - Q1).
+2. Report the value for quartile 1 and interpret this value in context of the problem.

 \vspace{0.5in}

+3. Calculate the interquartile range (IQR = Q3 - Q1).

+\vspace{0.5in}

-3. Report the value of the standard deviation and interpret this value in context of the problem.
+4. Report the value of the standard deviation and interpret this value in context of the problem.
 \vspace{0.8in}

 #### Displaying a single quantitative variable {-}

-4. What are the three types of plots used to plot a single quantitative variable?
+5. What are the three types of plots used to plot a single quantitative variable?

 \newpage